Evan Mobley: Personal life

-Mobley's father Eric played college basketball for Cal Poly Pomona and Portland and played professionally in China, Indonesia, Mexico and Portugal.
+Mobley's father, Eric, played college basketball for Cal Poly Pomona and Portland and played professionally in China, Indonesia, Mexico and Portugal.
 He later coached Amateur Athletic Union (AAU) basketball for 11 years.
 In 2018, he was hired as assistant basketball coach for USC.
-Mobley's older brother Isaiah Mobley also played for USC.
-He entered the 2022 NBA Draft and was selected 49th overall to the Cavaliers, rejoining his brother.
+Mobley's older brother, Isaiah, who also played for USC, was selected by the Cavaliers in the second round of the 2022 NBA draft, rejoining his brother.
 His mother, Nicol, is an elementary school teacher.
 Mobley grew up with three foster siblings, including a Chinese exchange student named Johnny.